 - In lieu of the above, the student can present their textbook(s) to Accessibility Resources & Service (ARS) staff for in-person verification.

 - Proof of ownership is NOT required for course readings supplied by the instructor whether in class or online via Sakai.
-If you have any questions regarding proof of ownership, please contact the Office of Accessibility Resources and Service via email at firstname.lastname@example.org.
+If you have any questions regarding proof of ownership, please contact ARS at email@example.com.

 - Students will still need to submit proof of ownership, which can be submitted in one of the following ways: